 Out of necessity came a joyful, fulfilling career spanning more than 20 years in schools.
 I would love to say that I was called to work in schools from an early age.
 Truth be told, I needed to be in close proximity to my graduate school so that I would finish my thesis.

-This internal knowing of what I needed and actually listening to it, introduced me to the transformational power of being the champion for another person; the necessity of acknowledging the humanity in each of us; the importance of creating space to accommodate all manners of frailty; and informed the philosophy of my personal and professional life.
+This internal awareness of what I needed and actually listening to it, introduced me to the transformational power of being the champion for another person; the necessity of acknowledging the humanity in each of us; the importance of creating space to accommodate all manners of frailty; and informed the philosophy of my personal and professional life.

 I have walked the halls of academic buildings, residence halls,